 Let’s spread the word!

 If you reached this point, you are probably convinced that this is a very valuable study.
 So, let’s spread the word!
 Here are a few rules: please always include Jens Adriaensen as the one who executed the study.
 And always link to this webpage, for the full story.
 You can use this URL: https://www.insights4print.ceo/colorstudy, which redirects to this blog post.
 You can also use the graphs, the animated GIF, but you need to mention the copyright: © insights4print.ceo.

 Full Disclosure: there is a reason why I know so much about this study: I designed the test and asked Jens to execute it.
 Unfortunately, I had to stop working before he had ended his project, due to a severe fatigue issue (more on that: http://i4p.ceo/cfs).
-Someone else took over the coordination of the project and, as far as I know, didn’t care to share the results with the rest of the world, which certainly was my intention from the start.
+And as far as I know, the results weren’t shared with the rest of the world when he finished his study, which certainly was my intention from the start.

 Since not everyone can go to the AP University Collega campus in Antwerp to consult the work, I’m sharing here the most interesting conclusions.
 Jens was so kind to share a PDF-version of his study.
 And I also got some extra data, which allowed me to do some checks, to derive more information from his work.
 Unfortunately, I don’t have access to the original data set (which was in SurveyMonkey).
 BTW: these kind of works, to receive a bachelor’s degree, are at AP University College (and probably also at other colleges) by default open for the public to consult, sometimes there are really interesting works to be found.

 PS: if you are a researcher, a professor, a student and you would like to replicate this study, please feel free to contact me upfront to take a look at the setup, the protocol.
 I’ll be happy to assist you!
 And I would love to see these conclusions confirmed by others.